n7space/asn1scc.IDE/docs/features.md

 ![Screen-Error](images/screen-error.png)

 ## New project type
 QMake and CMake projects with ASN.1/ACN models can be created.
-During build ASN.1/ACN files included in the project are used to generate and compile C code.
+During build ASN.1/ACN files included in the project are used to generate and compile C or Ada code (QMake - `CONFIG += generateAda`).
 ![Screen-New-Project](images/screen-new-project.png)

 ## File outline